 4) In a separate large frying pan, sauté your spinach in just a touch of olive oil and a little water.
 About a teaspoon of each.

 5) Arrange spinach on oven safe plates.
-Place 1 mushroom cap on each bed of spinach, place 2 eggs on each mushroom cap.
+Place 1 mushroom cap on each bed of spinach.
+Then place an egg on each mushroom cap.
+(Feel free to add two eggs if you'd like!)

 6) Drizzle with heavy cream over the whole plate.
 (This mixes with the butter mixture and creates a rich sauce.)
-Sprinkle with Parmesan and flash under the broiler, just enough to melt the cheese a little.
-Approximately 2-3 minutes.
+Sprinkle with Parmesan and cook under the broiler for 1-2 minutes, just enough to melt the cheese a little.

 7) Garnish with chopped parsley and serve.